44RY4N/battleships/case_study.md

 ### 1. **Hunt Mode**
 - Randomly selects tiles until it hits a ship.
+- On hit switches to Target Mode and "Anchors" that tile.

 ### 2. **Target Mode**
-- Remembers the hit tile.
+- Remembers the hit tile as the anchor until fully explored.
 - Explores in four directions to "lock onto" ship orientation.
+- On second hit, we go to Sink Mode.

 ### 3. **Sink Mode**
-- Continues attacking in a single direction until it sinks the ship.
+- Continues attacking in a single direction until it sinks the ship or a miss.
 - Backs up and tries the opposite direction if it reaches a boundary or miss.

 ### 4. **Cleanup Mode**
 - Marks surrounding tiles as "cleared" to avoid redundant guesses.
 - Resets internal state and restarts from Hunt Mode.

-> This approach gives the AI a **realistic and challenging personality**, harder than most human players.
+> This approach gives the AI a **realistic and challenging personality**, based on human logic of playing battleships makes the AI a challenging opponent.
+> ;D, enjoyed the overall logic and the outcome.

 ---